Grand Daphne itinerary B - 5 days

 SATURDAY

-AM: San Cristobal Airport: Arrival and Transfer to the boat
+AM: San Cristobal: Arrival and Transfer to the boat

 PM: San Cristobal: Interpretation Center (HK)